brainhack-school2020/ADHDsubtypes_project/README.md

 ## Methods

-ID: participants ID

-Gender: women (n = 57), men (n = 39)
+Participants : women (n = 57), men (n = 39)
 Adhd subtype : hyperactive (n = 2), inattentive (n = 48), mixed (n = 46)

-Conners questionnaire : standardized questionnaire.
+* Conners questionnaire : standardized questionnaire.
 Comprizes 66 items about ADHD symptoms and behaviors.
 Answers are given using a Likert scale (0 = not at all/never and 3 = very often/very frequent).
 The items are compiled into 4 scales;

    * inattention/memory (IM)
    * hyperactivity/restlessness (HR)